-Once all that was done, we then had to decide just what he was juggling.
+Once all that was done and we had our photos, we then had to decide just what he was juggling.
 We tried various options then remembered we have a wonderful Victorian juggler puppet who lives in his own wooden box.
 We tried his wooden juggling balls and they were perfect.
-The fact that they are hand painted gives a rich feeling that feels very authentic.
+The fact that they are hand painted gives a rich feeling that feels authentic.

 The picture we chose to base part of the background on (it’s a 17th century landscape by Philips Koninck – though considerably changed by us) is a nod to the ship that is seen behind the Two of Pentacles figure in the original Rider Waite Smith tarot deck.